 - Wall Street is the geographic center in New York for the nation’s largest financial companies.

 - The NYSE is also located there.

-- The two biggest financial crises linked to Wall Street were the Great Depression of 1929, and the Great Recession of 2008.
+- The two biggest financial crises linked to Wall Street have been the Great Depression of 1929 and the Great Recession of 2008.

 How Wall Street Works